Skip to content

 • Focus on meaningful metrics: Identify metrics that directly impact revenue, such as customer lifetime value and conversion rates.

-• Leverage automation tools: Use tools that can automate data processing and analysis to reduce manual effort.
+• Leverage automation tools: Use tools to automate data processing and analysis, reducing manual effort.

 • Segment your audience strategically: Move beyond basic segmentation and focus on behavior-driven insights.